IanDarwin/login-filter/README.txt

 This is a skeleton of a Filter-based Login mechanism that I wrote to compare with a Struts-based login.

+As long as I maintain it, you can get it from my anonymous CVS repository on cvs.darwinsys.com, login anoncvs, module login-filter.
+The struts-based version is there too, as module login-struts.

 It is necessarily incomplete (there is no database checking so the login name and password are hardcoded); in short, it has been cut down to just the bare essentials needed to demonstrate this type of login mechanism.

 You can use this for anything without fee.

-For a full implementation of this (unrelated to my implementation), look  for a project called "securityfilter" (which is currently at http://securityfilter.sourceforge.net/).
+For a more comprehensive implementation of this idea (unrelated to my implementation), look  for a project called "securityfilter" (which is currently at http://securityfilter.sourceforge.net/).

 Ian Darwin